dex1t/sparrowbot/README.md

 # Sparrowbot

 a Slack Bot to interact with Twitter for Customer Success :robot:
+a.k.a micro Twitter client on Slack

 ## Features